Good Hotel Guide Review

 9. 1 in the garden with separate entrance.

-lounge, restaurant, in-room TV (Freeview), drying room, secure bicycle storage, terraced garden, 2 acres of woodland, restaurant and public areas wheelchair accessible, adapted toilet.
+lounge, restaurant, in-room TV (Freeview), secure bicycle storage, terraced garden, 2 acres of woodland, restaurant and public areas wheelchair accessible, adapted toilet.

 not under 10.

 D,B&B doubles (with tasting menu) from £400.
 Lunch £75, tasting dinner menu £110.
 Min.
 2-night booking but ring to check 1-night availability.